illixion/HausJS/README.md

 HausJS is a relatively simple Node and TypeScript server-client communication app that's secure and built using modern JS development practices.

+This is a solution for an interview test task by Ubiquiti Latvia.

+Client part of this project can be found here: [manualmanul/WebHausJS](https://github.com/manualmanul/WebHausJS)

 ## General information

 ### Server Features